 Focus on Adoption of Critical Systems and Processes

-In this era of digitalization and cloud-based computing, many of our clients are investing in new enterprise business processes and technology platforms such as ERP.
-But as RGP Director of Change Management, Michael Blahnik points out, “Even the best technology does not deliver the intended value if people don’t engage with and adapt to the new ways of working.”
+In this era of digitization and cloud-based computing, many of our clients are investing in new enterprise business processes and technology platforms such as ERP.
+But as RGP Director of Change Management Michael Blahnik points out, “Even the best technology does not deliver the intended value if people don’t engage with and adapt to the new ways of working.”

-My RGP colleague, Richard Klein, VP of Training and Strategic Communications, and his team work to improve the performance of individuals, teams and organizations as a whole.
+My RGP colleague, Richard Klein, VP of Training and Strategic Communications, works to improve the performance of individuals, teams and organizations as a whole.
 He advises our clients to focus on encouraging adoption of critical systems and processes.

 “Make sure stakeholders and their teams understand how the change benefits them,” Richard says.
 “For example, don’t just create one-size-fits-all training and communications.
 Instead, customize that information to stakeholders based on their job roles.”